 Ironically, most of the well-known studios aren’t in Hollywood itself but line Olive Avenue through Burbank and Studio City.
 Here you can find WB, Comcast NBCUniversal, and The Walt Disney Company.

 Sony Pictures: You can attend tapings of Wheel of Fortune and Jeopardy.
 Check their website for more info.

 Paramount (off Melrose Avenue in Paramount) offers a tour via tram and by foot in a 5-acre backlot.
 Takes reservations and walk-ups, at the time of this blog, costs started at $99 per person, Thursdays, Fridays, and Saturdays.

 NBC Universal- Universal Hollywood Theme Park offers a Studio Lot attraction tour as part of the admission cost of a ticket to the theme park, and they do have live filming of shows on their backlot.
 Netflix was filming a show while I was visiting and the tram was so close we could see the sets and the actors and everyone on the tram was asked to be silent as we drove by.

-Warner Brothers offers a VIP paid studio tour to tourists you can book in advance, but I haven’t the opportunity to take the tour yet.
+Warner Brothers offers a VIP paid studio tour to tourists you can book in advance as well.
+I haven’t the opportunity to take the tour yet.